ftramont/Helix-Control-M-Unified-View/README.md

 From the self-hosted Control-M command line use `ctm` utility to perform this instruction.
 For each server to be disconnected, follow these steps.

 #### a.
-Pause all servers
+Pause the server
-Pausing prevents the execution of new jobs until you resume the servera.
+Pausing prevents the execution of new jobs until you resume the server.

 ```ruby
 ctm config server::pause <server>